otsab19/yt-spotify/README.md

-## Ollama Integration for Song and Artist Name Extraction
+## Ollama and Mistral AI Integration for Song and Artist Name Extraction
 This project now supports Ollama, a local AI-powered service, to improve track matching accuracy by extracting clean song titles and artist names.

 ### How It Works